mackyle/markdown/syntax.md

       1. McHale
       8. Parish

-you'd get the exact same HTML output.
+you'd get the exact same HTML output in the first case, but in the second case the numbers would be in the sequence 3, 4 and 8 because you are only allowed to skip ahead (and the first item in the list must be numbered at least 0 [or `a`, `i`, etc.]).

 The point is, if you want to, you can use ordinal numbers in your ordered Markdown lists, so that the numbers in your source match the numbers in your published HTML.
 But if you want to be lazy, you don't have to.

+The style of the list marker is determined by the first list item.
+If the first list item uses numbers the list style will be `decimal`.
+If the first list item uses a roman numeral then the list style will be either `lower-roman` or `upper-roman` depending on the case used.
+Similarly for any non-roman letter you get `lower-alpha` or `upper-alpha`.

+However, if later list items change the style, an attempt is made to modify the list item style for that item which should be effective in just about any browser available today.

+Similarly if a list item "skips ahead" an attempt is made to skip the list number ahead which again should be effective in just about any browser available today.

+A right parenthesis ')' may be used in place of the `.` for any of the numbering styles but it requires the [style sheet][] to be included or you will end up just seeing `.` instead.
+For example this list:

+      a)  Alpha
+      b)  Beta
+      c)  Gamma

+will end up being displayed like this without the [style sheet][]:

+      a.
+Alpha
+      b.
+Beta
+      c.
+Gamma

-If you do use lazy list numbering, however, you should still start the list with the number 1.
-At some point in the future, Markdown may support starting ordered lists at an arbitrary number.
+If you do use lazy list numbering, however, you should still start the list with the number 1 (or letter A or a or roman numeral I or i) or even a higher number if desired and then stick with that number (or letter) for the rest of the items.
+Since you may only skip forward in the numbering, the items will end up numbered (or "lettered") starting with the value used for the first item.

 List markers typically start at the left margin, but may be indented by up to three spaces.
 List markers must be followed by one or more spaces.